 Self-Knowledge?
 I can know about all things in this our magnificent cosmos.
 But I may never know myself.

 Just like a thought chasing Thought, mind chasing Mind, consciousness chasing Consciousness, any Self I can inquire about, be aware of or know, is not me, but a model of ‘Me’.
 A confounding of ‘Object as Subject’.

-Oscar Wilde proposed an appealing alternative, ready-for-use: ‘Be Thyself’.
-A big hit with the New-Age community ever since.
+It didn’t work.
+Oscar Wilde proposed an appealing alternative, a big hit with the New-Age community: ‘Be Thyself’.